elliot-hicks/RL_Maze_Solver/README.md

 ### gym_maze_package:
 This is the package that converts the maze produced by maze_maker to a suitable gym environment for pytorch implementation

-### LeNet_package:
+### CNN10:
-This is a package designed to make a CNN with adjustable input sizes, designed to be trained to solve the maze by learning the optimal policy.
+This is a package designed to make a CNN (ECNN10) which can take in a 10x10 single channel maze, designed to be trained to solve the maze by learning the optimal policy.

 ### agent_package:
 This package contains the design for the Agent class.
 This class' purpose is to navigate the maze using the network for its policy.
+It also contains the ExperienceBuffer and EliteExperienceBuffer classes.

 ### cnn_maze_solver.py:
 This is where all the packages are combined:
   * the previous packages are used to create the setup for the RL task.
-  * A training algorithm is employed to train the LeNet to produce an optimal policy function.
+  * A training algorithm is employed to train the ECNN10 to produce an optimal policy function.
-  * The Solution is plotted.
+  * The best solution found is animated using matplotlib animate
 # Installation
 Information on packages/ environments will be made available here: